composer/composer/doc/06-config.md

 ### ignore

-A list of advisory ids, remote ids or CVE ids that reported but they do not make the audit command fail.
+A list of advisory ids, remote ids or CVE ids that are reported but let the audit command pass.

 ```json
 {